 So, I got experience in the production side of things, and I got a lot more sensitivity to what it takes, what kind of instrument you want to be able to hand somebody on the manufacturing floor.

 These things all kind of came together.

-The other things that came together in developing the Surface Analyst were the friendships I developed with people like Rand Embertson and Francis Ganance who are really hands on designers and engineers.
+The other things that came together in developing the Surface Analyst were the friendships I developed with people like Rand Embertson and Francis Ganance, who are really hands-on designers and engineers.

-So, I could have a vague idea of what I wanted and these guys could actually make it and then I could go generate data with it.
+So, I could have a vague idea of what I wanted, and these guys could actually make it, and then I could go generate data with it.

 The fact that I had this network is really what set us apart.
-Not just doing lab work but having sensitivity for the requirements of manufacturing environments and having connections with people that know how to do that stuff and know how to make things.
+Not just doing lab work but having sensitivity to the requirements of manufacturing environments and having connections with people that know how to do that stuff and know how to make things.

-It was the perfect storm of friends, acquaintances, skills, and of course the need in the market place.
+It was the perfect storm of friends, acquaintances, skills, and of course, the need in the marketplace.

-E: You were the common denominator though.
+E: You were the common denominator, though.